gcapolongo/506smallbusiness/README.md

 - npm install react-native-maps
 - npm install react-native-maps-directions

-How to log in as customer:

-Email: customer@gmail.com
-Password: 123123

-How to log in as restaurant:

-Email: fiveguys@gmail.com
-Password: 123123

-Or you can register a different email and password and log in with that.
-Everyone should have been invited to the firebase database as of now so you can actually see the accounts that are registered with the app- This functionality is not yet implemented completely.
+You can register an email and password and use those credentials to log in.
+The credentials are written to the firebase database also.